DICKLEBURGH, ALL SAINTS

 Worship takes place in this church every Sunday, usually at 9.30 am, unless Benefice events or special services have been planned.
 (Check the Services page)

-Coffee is usually served after all morning services.
+Refreshments are usually served after all morning services.

 Every Saturday at 9.15 prayers are said for the parish, all those who live, work, or worship here.
 Everyone is welcome at these times of prayer.
 If you want someone special included but are unable to come along yourself, please let the Rector know, or leave a note on the side altar.